startbin90/CSC301-AnonClass/deliverables/iteration-02.review.md

 ## Process - Reflection

-(Optional) Short introduction

 #### Decisions that turned out well

-List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

-* Let all objects that required transmission through socket implement one interface that contains that serialize/deserialize method.
-So we can convert between object and Json string conveniently.
+* Using Json to serialize/deserialize objects in order to transmit data between clients and server.
+We create an interface for all of these classes so that they must implement serialize method.
 * When passing data using socket, let the first line be protocol that server can read and decide which information to gather from database.
 Client can also read the error message to analyse following data.
 This makes communication clear and effective.
-* Each of the group member fork their own branch, and work on the directory they assigned to, so no much conflict occurred during implementation, which maintains a pretty good workflow and coding environment.
+* Each of the group member forks their own branch, and works on the directory they are assigned to, so there won't be many conflicts occurred during implementation, which maintains a pretty good workflow and coding environment.

 #### Decisions that did not turn out as well as we hoped

-* Assign only one group member to build front end, resulting that the app cannot display features as we designed.
+* Assigned only one group member to work on Android, resulting too much workload for that member and some features have to be dummy or postponed.
-* Use Android app for both instructors and students.
+* Planned to build a Android app for both instructors and students.
 Too much burden on the front-end development.
+* Tried to deploy Server and Database on AWS at the first but failed which wastes a lot of time.
+We could have test it locally first.

 #### Planned changes

-List any process-related changes you are planning to make (if there are any)

- * Move one or two more people to work on front end of app, since we have finished most part of back end for now, and need more hands to implement front end.
+ * Move one more person to work on Android.
+ * Mobile client will focus on Student and we are going to build a web client for teachers.
  * Change the constructor of objects to Factory style.
 It's easier to form objects from Json string read from socket, and front end usage will be more convenient.